jhbastek/InvertibleTrussDesign/README.md

-# Inverse design of metamaterials with given anisotropic stiffness
+# Inverting the structury-property map of truss metamaterials via deep learning

 We introduce a framework to inversely design metamaterials with a given anisotropic elasticity, as presented in our paper ['Inverting the structure-property map of truss metamaterials via deep learning'](www).
 This repository consists of three main scripts: